 Since network congestion varies so much during the day, using an adaptive jitter buffer is helpful.
 An adaptive jitter buffer can organize your data in different ways to avoid buffering details.

 All-in-one communication platform

-A jitter buffer is commonly used to improve audio quality on VoIP systems.
+Similar to acoustic echo cancellation, a jitter buffer is commonly used to improve audio quality in VoIP systems.
 There are a few specific situations where it makes sense to use a jitter buffer.
 Before changing your VoIP service provider to boost communication quality, use these tips first.

 When multiple users and devices use the same network connection, the network may struggle to keep up.
 In this situation, a jitter buffer can boost audio quality.
 If you have a poor internet connection over time, you may want to upgrade your internet service.
 You can monitor your current network conditions by using a free tool like speedtest.net.
 This free tool will measure your download speeds, upload speeds, and other factors.

 On LiveAgent’s side, the agent’s bandwidth is only used once your chosen VoIP provider establishes a connection with our servers.
 Follow this link for more information.